degero-examples/azure-akskedaprometheus-demo/workload/README.md

 # Kubernetes KEDA scaled demo application

-This demo K8S app is composed of two apps (app-one, app-two) both running nginx serving custom html pages for each located in the volume-data folder.
+This demo K8S app is composed of two apps (app-one, app-two) both running nginx serving custom html pages for each located in the /workload/volume-data folder.
 The deployment is configurable to use on a private network with load balancer or using a nginx ingress control to access the applications.
 There are other configuation options covered below to showcase some features to make use of.

-To not incur any expenses while testing the app it can be run locally using Docker and KIND covered below.
+You have the option to deploy locally (covered below) using Docker and KIND to test your workload and scaling.

 ## Prereqs